JacpFX/JacpFX/_includes/main-documentation.md

 ```

 ### Register components ###
 Component-references are defined inside the @Perspective annotation.
-This defines the initial state of a perspective after startup; once the application is started, you can move components from one perspective to an other.
+Once the application is started, you can move components from one perspective to an other.
-Component references are subjected to one simple rule: components are <b>ALWAYS unique per perspective</b>, you can't add the same component twice in one perspective but you can use one component in many perspectives.
-Each component is a singleton per perspective, this means the a second perspective will get a different component instance as the first perspective.
+Component references are subjected to one simple rule: components are <b>ALWAYS unique per Perspective</b>, you can't add the same Component twice in one perspective, but you can use one Component in many perspectives.
+Each Component is a singleton per Perspective and a second Perspective will get a different Component instance as the first Perspective.
 #### Definition of components-references####
 <pre>
 @Perspective(id = BaseConfiguration.PERSPECTIVE_ONE, name = "PerspectiveOne",